4 min read

-As you spend more time there you become the recipient of gossip and rumour mongering, staff sharing information with you that paints others in a bad light, and backstabbing co-workers.
+As you spend more time there you become the recipient of gossip and rumour-mongering, staff sharing information with you that paints others in a bad light, and backstabbing co-workers.
 You are given unreasonable deadlines, you cannot access the people and information you need to complete your work, and your efforts to meet with Norman are blocked.
-You hear comments in the hallway that you are have taken a job that should have gone to someone in the community.
+You hear comments in the hallway that you have taken a job that should have gone to someone in the community.

 You are surprised and shocked as you expected a cohesive work environment, in which everyone supported one another.